 Wrap-up

-The success of application modernization depends heavily on a carefully planned strategy that integrates both business and technical perspectives.
-By relying on N-iX's extensive expertise and proven methodologies, you will avoid common app modernization challenges.
+The success of legacy software modernization depends heavily on a carefully planned strategy that integrates both business and technical perspectives.
+By relying on N-iX's extensive expertise in application modernization and optimization and proven methodologies, you will avoid common app modernization challenges.
 N-iX has a proven track record of modernization projects for global clients, including enterprises from logistics, healthcare, banking, manufacturing, and other domains.
 We deliver a wide range of application modernization services, from repaying technical debt and adopting modern technologies to tech and business consulting and end-to-end development.